 It’s certainly one of the less glamorous cleaning jobs, but it’s probably one of the most important.
 We’re talking, of course, about cleaning the toilet.
 Scrubbing the toilet to make that porcelain shine can be an unpleasant experience, but like with most cleaning tasks, it becomes more difficult the longer you leave it.
 A clean toilet can be the pride of a clean bathroom, while protecting you and your family from all the nasty bacteria that tends to live around an uncleaned toilet area.
-To help you keep your toilet clean and healthy (as much as toilets can be), you’ll want a toilet cleaner to offer a helping hand, while keeping the cleaning process as fuss-free and contactless as possible.
-So, which toilet cleaners are best-equipped for the job?
+To help you keep your toilet clean and healthy (as much as toilets can be), you’ll want a toilet cleaner to offer a helping hand while keeping the cleaning process as fuss-free and contactless as possible.
+So, which toilet cleaners are best equipped for the job?

-To find out, we’ve surveyed more than 2,000 Australian adults and asked for their feedback on the toilet cleaner they’ve most recently purchased and used when it comes to important factors like effectiveness, smell, product design, ease of use, environmental friendliness and packaging design.
+To find out, we surveyed more than 1,800 Australian adults for their feedback on the toilet cleaners they’ve most recently purchased and used when it comes to important factors like effectiveness, value for money, ease of use, smell, environmental friendliness and packaging design.

 Our review provides a helpful guide as to which toilet cleaners are deemed by consumers to be the most effective, but in addition to packing a potent punch, you’ll also want a cleaner that’s easy to use, doesn’t smell too bad and represents good value for money.
 There’s little point having a great cleaning product if you don’t use it properly.
 This is particularly important when it comes to toilet cleaners as you’ll likely want to minimise your contact with the inside of the toilet.
 This is where nozzle-style toilet cleaners can be useful as you don’t actually have to touch the bowl, leaving just the toilet seat and surrounding areas to contend with.
 Toilet cleaning can be tackled relatively efficiently when you have the right tools.
 This year’s research identified the following drivers of customer satisfaction:

-ALDI’s PowerForce range has a variety of products to make that bowl beautiful, including hospital grade disinfectant bleach that is said to hygienically clean and remove mould and dirt.
-It’s available in ‘marine’ and ‘alpine’ fragrances.
-Meanwhile ALDI’s gel cleaner and discs apparently make flushing not only smell great, but also keep the bowl looking nice and clean.
-ALDI Powerforce topped our ratings this year, with five-star reviews for product design, ease of use, value for money and overall satisfaction.
-It earned four stars in all other areas, including effectiveness.
+ALDI’s Power Force range has a variety of products to make that bowl beautiful, including hospital-grade disinfectant bleach that is said to hygienically clean and remove mould and dirt.
+Meanwhile, ALDI’s gel cleaner and discs apparently make flushing not only smell great but also keep the bowl looking nice and clean.
+The range is available with ‘marine’, ‘lime’ and ‘citrus’ fragrances.

 Bleach extraordinaire White King comes to the toilet cleaning contest with some apparently hard-hitting and effective solutions.
 It has a large range of toilet cleaning products, including bleaches, wipes, bleach tablets, power gels and cistern blocks to have every part of your system smelling fresh, while minimising harmful bacteria.
 The toilet gel range includes fragrances such as eucalyptus, lemon, aqua and lavender.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
-The ratings table is first sorted by star ratings and then alphabetically.
+The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.